xraypy/xraylarch/doc/fitting/fitpeaks.rst

      :target: ../_images/fit_peakfit2.png
      :width: 65 %

   Figure 10.
-Simple fit to mock data to a rectangular function using :func:`fit_peak`
+Simple fit to mock data to a rectangular function and a linear background using the :func:`fit_peak` function.

 Again, the principle point here is not how well the rectangular model matches the actual data here, but how simply one can model data to a